 Mental Health Parity and Addiction Equity Act.
 The Mental Health Parity and Addiction Equity Act provides for parity in the application of aggregate treatment limitations (day or visit limits) on mental health and substance abuse benefits with day or visit limits on medical and surgical benefits.
 In general, group health plans offering mental health and substance abuse benefits cannot set day/visit limits on mental health or substance abuse benefits that are lower than any such day or visit limits for medical and surgical benefits.
-A plan that does not impose day or visit limits on medical and surgical benefits may not impose such day or visit limits on mental health and substance abuse benefits offered under the plan.
+A plan that does not impose day or visit limits on mental health and substance abuse benefits may not impose such day or visit limits on mental health and substance abuse benefits may not impose such day or visit limits on mental health and substance abuse benefits offered under the plan.